drschwabe/axed/README.md

 If posted (or got) returns null it means the result was blank.

-If didErr returns null it means there was no error, otherwise it returns the error.
+If didErr returns null it means there was no error, otherwise returns the error.

 [axios]:https://github.com/axios/axios